Richmond, VA Domestic Violence Defense Lawyer

 Even if they never learned about your situation, your criminal record would display your charge.
 As a result, you may lose your job and future employment opportunities, as well as the ability to secure housing and financial assistance.

 Following your arrest, it is imperative to retain an experienced legal advocate who understands the criminal court system and how to fight your charge.
-The Law Office of Paul C. Galanides, P.C. has defended clients for over 27 years and utilizes a hard-hitting formula to help clients better resolve their charges: Practice, preparation and purpose.
+The Law Office of Paul C. Galanides, P.C. has defended clients since 1995 and utilizes a hard-hitting formula to help clients better resolve their charges: Practice, preparation, and purpose.

 He will guide you through your case every step of the way so you can understand what is happening throughout your experience.
 As a former prosecutor who served as Virginia’s Assistant Attorney General, Mr. Galanides obtains a rare yet invaluable insight into both sides of the law.